-Alongside the Board of Governors, Director General, and Senior Leadership Team, the International Baccalaureate® (IB) has councils and boards that support the organization in its functions.
+Alongside the Board of Governors, Director General, and Executive Team, the International Baccalaureate® (IB) has councils and boards that support the organization in its functions.

 Members are elected by IB World School heads, with four members from each IB region.

 Africa, Europe, Middle East

 Whitgift School, UK